Hershel McGriff: Career awards

-McGriff was inducted in the West Coast Stock Car Hall of Fame in its first class in 2002.
+McGriff was inducted in the West Coast Stock Car/Motorsports Hall of Fame in its first class in 2002.

-He was inducted into the Motorsports Hall of Fame of America in 2006.
+McGriff was inducted into the Motorsports Hall of Fame of America in 2006.

 McGriff, who retired from driving at age 74 said, "This is fantastic, getting in the Hall of Fame, but, hey, I might not be through yet.
 When I turn 80 [in two years], I just might go out to a short track and show the young guys that I can still do it."

-In 2023, he was inducted in the NASCAR Hall of Fame, alongside 2003 Cup Series Champion, Matt Kenseth, four-time Cup Series winning crew chief, Kirk Shelmerdine, and NASCAR Executive, Mike Helton.
+In 2023, McGriff was inducted in the NASCAR Hall of Fame, alongside 2003 Cup Series Champion, Matt Kenseth, four-time Cup Series winning crew chief, Kirk Shelmerdine, and NASCAR Executive, Mike Helton.

 Personal life

 McGriff's son Hershel Jr. currently races Outlaw Late Models, while his granddaughter Mariah competes in the NASCAR Whelen All-American Series' Super Late Model and Pro Stock divisions.
+His brother Norman and other son Doug have also competed in NASCAR.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)